grantleehoffman/key-value-store/README.md

 3. Upload the artifact to the pipeline source S3 bucket
 4. Create a CodePipeline and Codebuild test job using the pipeline cfn template
 5. The Pipeline will then execute and create an infrastructure stack using the persistent-resources cfn template
-6. The Pipeline will then create a consul cluster stack using the consul cfn template
+6. The Pipeline will then create a Consul cluster stack using the consul cfn template
-7. The Pipeline will then run the Codebuild job to test the key-value binary interaction with the consul cluster using the `key_value_test.sh` script
+7. The Pipeline will then run the Codebuild job to test the key-value binary interaction with the Consul cluster using the `key_value_test.sh` script

 #### Example Script Execution